-- First you review together what happened over the previous year.
+- First, you review together what happened over the previous year.
 You discuss and give and receive feedback on successes.
 If required the manager can offer feedback on how tasks might be improved.

 In essence – What worked?
 What didn’t?
 What might have helped?
 Hindered?

 - The second stage is for the manager to share the company overview and business plan.
 What are the objectives at the top of the organisation, what will be the impact on your team?
-Finally the two adults agree the way forward for the next year.
-This is normally by agreeing objectives based on the company’s key objectives.
+Finally, the two adults agree on the way forward for the next year.
+This is normally by agreeing on objectives based on the company’s key objectives.
 It will also include identifying training to help the appraisee achieve those objectives.

-- After that it is easy to add the recording documentation for your appraisal.
+- After that, it is easy to add the recording documentation for your appraisal.
 It can be just an A4 sheet because all you need is a summary of what was agreed from the discussion and a record of the agreed objectives and training for the following year.